materialsvirtuallab/matpes/README.md

 Foundational Potential Energy Surface Dataset for Materials. arXiv 2025.
 DOI: 10.48550/arXiv.2503.04070.
 ```

-In addition, if you use any of the pre-trained UMLIPs or architectures, please cite the
+In addition, if you use any of the pre-trained FPs or architectures, please cite the [references provided]
-[references provided](http://matgl.ai/references) on the architecture used as well as MatGL.
+(http://matgl.ai/references) on the architecture used as well as MatGL.

 [Materials Virtual Lab]: http://materialsvirtuallab.org
 [Materials Project]: https://materialsproject.org